nutritionfactsorg/daily-dozen-localization/Documentation/Quickstart.md

-# Daily Dozen App Localization QuickStart Guide
+# QuickStart Guide:<br>Daily Dozen App Localization

 _This QuickStart provides a summary of "how to" download, edit, report issues, and submit language translations for the Daily Dozen applications._

-_This Daily Dozen App Localization QuickStart Guide is located in the documents folder at [Documents/Quickstart.md](https://github.com/nutritionfactsorg/daily-dozen-localization/blob/master/Documents/Quickstart.md).
+_This QuickStart Guide is located in the documents folder at [Documents/Quickstart.md](https://github.com/nutritionfactsorg/daily-dozen-localization/blob/master/Documents/Quickstart.md).
 Feedback for the documentation can be submitted on the [daily-dozen-localization/issues](https://github.com/nutritionfactsorg/daily-dozen-localization/issues) page._

 **Contents: <a id="contents"></a>**
 [Overview](#overview-) •